g-leech/argmin-gravitas/_posts/2019-06-14-standard-meta.markdown

 wordcount:
 ---

-The duration and depth of disagreement among philosophers - 2000 years, on pretty much everything - is funny.
-Why are we surprised by the failure?
+The duration and depth of disagreement among philosophers - 2000 years, on many, many things - is funny.
+Why are we surprised by this failure?

-I think we care because a particular metaphilosophy is frustrated by persistent disagreement.
-Call the following set of claims the _Tacit Analytic Metaphilosophy_:
+I think we care because a particular background metaphilosophy is frustrated by persistent disagreement.
+Call the following the _Tacit Analytic Metaphilosophy_:

 conceptual realism: concepts have one true definition.